Bogardo/Multiauth/README.md

 - Initial setup with just documentation

 ## Todo
-- Tests
-- Support for Laravel 5
+- Add support for Laravel 5